 Step 5: Remove from the pan and remove the parchment lining.
 Cut into bite sized pieces and enjoy!

 Yes!
-You can double this easy peanut butter fudge recipe and freeze a batch for up to two months.
+You can double this easy peanut butter fudge recipe and freeze a batch for up to three months.

 Once it hardens, wrap up the uncut fudge in plastic wrap and then slide into a large ziploc freezer bag, pressing out all the air.